 Why are you receiving electronic messages from Fast2eat?

-Like most Canadian businesses today, Fast2eat sends a variety of electronic messages to outside parties in the normal course of doing business.
-Although, not an exhaustive list, the most common types of electronic messages we generate include:
+Like most Canadian businesses today, Fast2eat sends various electronic messages to outside parties in the normal course of doing business.
+Although not an exhaustive list, the most common types of electronic messages we generate include:

-Messages from Fast2eat Marketing or Sales teams sent to current or potential clients (whether individuals or businesses), for prospecting purposes, to promote new Fast2eat products and services, to share industry news and provide thought leadership, or in order to respond to a request for information or an inquiry;
+Messages from Fast2eat Marketing or Sales teams sent to current or potential clients (whether individuals or businesses) for prospecting purposes, to promote new Fast2eat products and services, to share industry news and provide thought leadership, or to respond to a request for information or an inquiry;

 Messages from one of Fast2eat’s operations sent to current or potential service providers seeking a third party’s services or messages from Fast2eat’s HR department to contact potential candidates electronically for recruitment purposes.

-Messages sent to current or potential new business partners relative to a commercial arrangements.
+Messages sent to current or potential new business partners relative to commercial arrangements.